 Click the Next button.

-Also, it’s a good idea to check your adapter settings on Control Panel > Network and Internet > Network Connections, and opening the adapter’s properties.
-In the past, there have been reports about TCP settings getting disabled and DNS settings getting reset after an upgrade.
-Furthermore, you should always reboot your router to see if it helps to resolve the Wi-Fi slow speed or connectivity problems as you follow the steps mentioned above.
+In addition, it’s recommended to check the network settings on Control Panel > Network and Internet > Network Connections, double-clicking the adapter and opening the properties page.
+In the past, there have been cases where the TCP/IP settings have been disabled and DNS settings reset after the upgrade.